Program overview

 Career Options

-Graduates of the College Diploma - Computer Science (Co-op) program can pursue a variety of career paths in Canada, including:
+Graduates of the College Diploma in Computer Science (Co-op) can pursue a variety of career paths in Canada.
+Here are some potential job options:

-• Software Developer: Design and create software applications for various platforms.
+• Software Developer: Design, develop, and maintain software applications for various platforms.

-• Web Developer: Build and maintain websites, ensuring functionality and user experience.
+• Web Developer: Create and manage websites, ensuring functionality and user experience.

-• Systems Analyst: Analyze and improve computer systems to enhance efficiency and effectiveness.
+• Systems Analyst: Analyze and improve IT systems to meet business needs and enhance efficiency.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.